- Identify unmet needs experienced by individuals with complex mental health, substance use, and other needs

 Focus groups

 One of the primary aims of the Network is to gather diverse perspectives and insights.
-The Network conducts focus groups within various sectors or roles, including PWLLE, complex care housing settings and physician groups to provide opportunities for sharing of perspectives and experience, related to the system of care for people with unmet MHSU and other needs (i.e. transitions between services, housing and related supports, and person-centered care).
+The Network conducts focus groups within various sectors or roles, including PWLLE, complex care housing settings and physician groups to provide opportunities for sharing perspectives and experiences related to the system of care for people with unmet MHSU and other needs (i.e. transitions between services, housing and related supports, and person-centered care).

-The valuable contributions of both LEAP and focus group participants are uniquely reflected, in their voice, through the LEAP reports, which aim to synthesize the preferences, perspectives, and recommendations to guide network activities.
+The valuable contributions of both LEAP and focus group participants are uniquely reflected, in their voice, through the LEAP reports, which aim to synthesize the preferences, perspectives and recommendations to guide Network activities.